 Desperate times asks for desperate measures…unless you plan better and then the measures are smart.

 Having a poor cash flow means you don’t have sufficient income to cover all your expenses.
-The pandemic emphasised the need to reassess the way we do business and plan better for any unexpected changes.
+The pandemic and rising inflation emphasised the need to reassess the way we do business and plan better for any unexpected changes.
 But what do you need to consider?